 Sift over the egg mixture: flour, baking powder, baking soda and salt.
 Mix on low speed, gradually adding 1/4 cup lime juice and 1/3 cup gin.
 Beat until smooth.
 Toss in the lime zest and crushed juniper berries, mixing until evenly disbursed.
 Gently fold in the tonic water with a spatula, then quickly pour into prepared pan.
 (If desired, watch the batter bubble, brown and gloriously raise in your oven!)
 Ultimately, bake the cake for about 40-45 minutes, checking center with a wooden skewer or toothpick at the 35 or 40 minute mark; cake is done when golden, domed, and no wet batter appears.

 Remove cake from oven and let cool in pan at least 20-30 minutes.
 (For a stronger gin flavor, brush the cake with 1-2 more tablespoons of gin at this point, if desired.)
 Loosen sides of cake with a butter knife, and carefully transfer cake to a wire rack placed over a baking sheet.
 While cake cools a bit longer on rack, place the powdered sugar, remaining tablespoon lime juice, and remaining 1/3 cup gin in a saucepan.
-Whisk over low/medium heat until just bubbling.
-Let bubble for about 20-30 seconds (longer will turn sugar into a clear sticky glaze).
+Whisk over medium heat for about 20-30 seconds (any longer will turn sugar into a clear sticky glaze).
 Remove from heat and keep stirring.

 With an undeniable echo of the cocktail behind it, the gin and tonic cake offers herbal undertones and citrusy traces of juniper in a moist and fulfilling format.
 The sweet, boozy glaze envelops a tender crumb, giving each bite both crispness and a kick.
 While the fizzy carbonation will vanish from the end result, its tiny air pockets make for a springy and scrumptious dessert.
 Refreshment, sweetness, and good spirits – what more do you really need?